datacamp/courses-introduction-to-python/chapter3.md

 result = type(3.0)
 ```

-The general recipe for calling functions is thus:
+The general recipe for calling functions and saving the result to a variable is thus:

 ```
 output = function_name(input)